Tesla posts first annual profit - KTVZ

 Tesla posted its first annual profit, easily topping Wall Street’s forecasts in the final three months of 2019.

 Tesla has had only a handful of quarterly profits in its 10 years as a public company.
-While on a strict accounting basis the company posted yet another loss for 2019, on the operating basis followed by most analysts and investors Tesla posted a narrow $35.8 million profit for the year.
+On a strict accounting basis the company posted yet another loss for 2019.
+However, Tesla posted a $386 million profit in the final three months of 2019 using the operating basis followed by most analysts and investors.
+That left it with a narrow $35.8 million profit for the year.

-Even on a strict accounting basis it posted profits in back-to-back quarters, only the second time it has posted consecutive profitable quarters.

 “2019 was a turning point for Tesla,” the company said in its statement.

+Tesla said that even on a strict accounting basis it expects to be profitable going forward.
+In the past it was known for burning through cash, raising fears of a cash crunch.
+Now it said it expects to be cash flow positive going forward except for brief periods tied to the launch and ramp-up of new vehicles.

+“We continue to believe our business has grown to the point of being self-funding,” said the company in its earnings release.
+“Continuous volume growth, capacity expansion and cash generation remain the main focus.

-Shares of Tesla, which have been on a torrid run for the last eight months, jumped 9% in after-hours trading on the report.
+Shares of Tesla, which have been on a torrid run for the last eight months, jumped about 11.5% in after-hours trading on the report, on top of an earlier 2.5% gain at the close of regular trading.